sperano/nhl-led-scoreboard/README.md

 ## Compatible Raspberry pi OS
+V1.9.0 has been tested and used on the latest bookworm from Raspberry Pi (November 2024) as well as DietPi V9.9.0 (based on bookworm).
 For v1.6.x and lower, use Raspberry Pi OS Lite (Legacy).
 The newer version of Raspberry pi OS (Bullseye) is not supported at the moment.

 ### Supported Raspberry Pi models